 Conservation Restriction on Agricultural Land at Bartlett’s Farm

-The NLC recently finalized a Conservation Restriction on 10 acres of agricultural land at Bartlett’s Farm.
-The newly conserved parcel abuts 104 acres of farmland that was placed in conservation by the Land Council in 2004.
+The NLC finalized a Conservation Restriction on 10 acres of agricultural land at Bartlett’s Farm.
+The conserved parcel abuts 104 acres of farmland that was placed in conservation by the Land Council in 2004.
 That same year the Loring Campaign was completed to preserve 270 acres of land on Eel Point Road by purchasing Conservation Restrictions.
 In this process of purchasing Conservation Restrictions, the Land Council negotiates with private owners to voluntarily restrict use of their land and preserve conservation values.
 These permanent easement agreements — Conservation Restrictions in Massachusetts — provide public benefits to the community and handsome tax advantages to land owners.

 Nantucket Land Council has Preserved Hundreds of Acres of Nantucket Land